Characters: Team Fortress 2 Defense

 - Rasputinian Death: One of his achievements, "Rasputin", is earned when he is shot, burned, bludgeoned, and receives explosive damage in a single life.
 This is not a hard achievement to get if one spends enough time on the frontlines.

-- Real Men Wear Pink: His second Halloween costume is a fairy dress.
+- Real Men Wear Pink: His second Halloween costume (from Scream Fortress 2013) is a pink fairy princess dress.

 Heavy: "I am dressed like little girl.
 You are still biggest baby!"